 “We become the person’s medical home, which is what was lacking and probably drew them to the emergency room,” says Smith.
 “It’s an opportunity for the patient and their entire family to develop a medical home where they can come for preventive care to enhance their well being so that, ultimately, they come to see us less frequently.”

-On top of the benefits received by the patients, Mercy Clinic also provides a unique opportunity for young physicians to learn the nuts and bolts of their profession.
+In addition to the benefits received by the patients, Mercy Clinic also provides a unique opportunity for young physicians to learn relevant, practical aspects of their profession.
 Under the supervision of experienced attending physicians, these doctors serve as primary care physicians for many of the clinic’s patients, acquiring valuable experience that will benefit them their entire careers.

-“The clinic plays an incredibly important role in the way these physicians turn out,” says Smith.
+“The clinic plays an incredibly important role in the way these physicians turn out,” Smith says.
 “This is their opportunity to take care of patients in a real life setting.”

 Because Mercy Clinic is one of the few community clinics to provide specialty care like orthopedics, it is an enormous asset for people who need that extra layer of expertise.
 Without it, their choices would be extremely limited.